-- 1 In Novell iManager, click the Roles and Tasks button - 2 Click eDirectory Administration > Create Object, then create a proxy user (for example, LDAPProxy). - 3 Assign a null password to that user. - 4 (Optional) Assign the proxy user rights to specified directories. - 5 Click LDAP > LDAP Overview > View LDAP Groups > the LDAP Group object. - 6 In the Proxy User field, click the Browse button, browse to and select the LDAPProxy user, then click OK.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click eDirectory Administration > Create Object, then create a proxy user (for example, LDAPProxy). - 3 Assign a null password to that user. - 4 (Optional) Assign the proxy user rights to specified directories. - 5 Click LDAP > LDAP Overview > View LDAP Groups > the LDAP Group object. - 6 In the Proxy User field, click the Browse button, browse to and select the LDAPProxy user, then click OK.